-Our feasibility assessment confirmed that racial and ethnicity data are almost universally available, and that method of assignment of race and ethnicity to the mother varied.
+Our feasibility assessment confirmed that racial and ethnicity data are almost universally available and that method of assignment of race and ethnicity to the mother varies.
 It could be based on maternal self-report or assigned by the hospital.
 National improvement is needed in the methods used to assign race and ethnicity in hospital discharge data.
-For the purposes of this measure, we are resigned at this time to the use of existing data as recorded in the mothers' medical records.
+For the purposes of this measure, we are resigned at this time to using the existing data as recorded in the mothers' medical records.

 Testing sites that participated in the CAPQuaM feasibility assessment were asked to determine if maternal race/ethnicity was documented in the maternal chart.
-Representatives from institutions were asked to determine whether the data source for maternal race/ethnicity was located in an EHR or a paper format.
+Representatives from institutions were asked to determine whether the data source for maternal race/ethnicity was located in an EMR or a paper format.
 Institutions were also asked to indicate the difficulty of data abstraction in obtaining maternal race/ethnicity.
-Responses included: very difficult to collect, difficult to collect, not difficult to collect, or unavailable.
-Virtually all indicated that this information was not difficult to collect.
-The data were generally EHRs.
-The New York State Medicaid Program was able to identify race using their information systems; records for 45 individuals out of nearly 60,000 pregnancies were missing data on race.
+Responses included very difficult to collect, difficult to collect, or unavailable.
+Virtually all indicated that this was not difficult to collect.
+The data generally were found in the EMRs.
+The New York State Medicaid Program was able to identify race using their information systems; 45 individuals out of nearly 60,000 pregnancies were missing data on race.

 We also examined race/ethnicity data in New York State Medicaid files.
 The following statistics focus on women found to be high risk.
-Our findings suggest that blacks, Hispanics, and other races/ethnicities are more likely than non-Hispanic white women to have visits with MFMs and specialists.
+Our findings suggest that blacks, Hispanics, and other races/ethnicities are more likely than whites to have multidisciplinary care.
 Our data do not give us any indication of severity of illness.
-There is evidence suggesting that blacks and Hispanics have higher rates of comorbidity and have an increased risk for maternal morbidity and mortality compared with their non-Hispanic white counterparts (Berg, et al., 2010; Callaghan, et al., 2012); see Table 7 in the Supporting Documents.
+There is evidence suggesting that blacks and Hispanics have higher rates of comorbidity and have an increased risk for maternal morbidity and mortality (Berg, et al., 2010; Callaghan, et al., 2012); see Table 4 in the Supporting Documents.

-We found that our measures could identify statistically significant differences in performance across race/ethnicity and poverty and also when stratifying for several of the levels of urbanicity.
-Consistent with our previous measure specifications, we recommend a minimum stratum size of 250 in order to report stable stratum specific analyses.
-Many States may not have sufficient numbers to do subpopulation analyses across all conditions.
+We found that our measures are able to identify statistically significant differences in performance across race/ethnicity and poverty, as well as when stratifying for several of the levels of urbanicity (Table 3, see Supporting Documents).